 10.5.
 State Opioid Response Program Services (SOR)

-SOR Prevention Program - The SOR grant was awarded to Virginia to combat the opioid epidemic and build upon programs started with S TR/OPT-R and SOR.
-SOR also supports evidence-based prevention to address stimulant misuse.
+SOR Prevention Program - The SOR grant was awarded to Virginia to combat the opioid epidemic and build upon programs started with State Targeted Response R/OPT-R and SOR.
+The purpose of the SOR program is to address the public health crisis caused by escalating opioid misuse, opioid use disorder (OUD), and opioid-related overdose across the nation.
+States and territories are expected to use the resources to: increase access to U.S. Food and Drug Administration (FDA)-approved medications for the treatment of opioid use disorder (MOUD); support the continuum of prevention, harm reduction, treatment, and recovery support services for OUD and other concurrent substance use disorders; and support the continuum of care for stimulant misuse and use disorders, including those involving cocaine and methamphetamine.

 The SOR prevention grant awards support the implementation of effective strategies identified by the Virginia Evidence-Based Outcomes Workgroup.
 The categories of approved strategies include: coalition development, heightening community awareness/education, supply reduction/environmental, tracking and monitoring, and community education as part of harm reduction efforts.
 A portion of SOR Prevention funds are approved for the ACEs Project and Behavioral Health Equity Mini Grants.

 Adverse Childhood Experiences (ACEs) Project